InFog/evaldojunior.com/_drafts/are-microframeworks-for-beginners.md

 then a full-stack is definitely a good option.
 The team can follow what the framework dictates and learn a lot in the process.

+Well, sometimes the team will add pieces to replace the bad partes of the full stack.

+**TODO: a modified car**

 ## The good thing on micro-frameworks

 And where, in my opinion, is the place for micro-frameworks?